August Czartoryski: Beatification

-The beatification process commenced first in an informative process that opened in the Albenga-Imperia diocese and also the Przemyśl archdiocese from its opening on 14 February 1921 until its closure later in 1927; theologians collected and examined his spiritual writings while approving them to be in line with doctrine on 20 September 1940 (done to ensure no doctrinal obstacles existed).
+The beatification process commenced first in an informative process that opened in the Albenga-Imperia diocese and also the Przemyśl archdiocese from its opening on 14 February 1921 until its closure later in 1927.
+Theologians collected and examined his spiritual writings while approving them to be in line with doctrine on 20 September 1940.
 The formal introduction to the cause came on 23 March 1941 under Pope Pius XII and he became titled as a Servant of God as a result.
-An apostolic process was later held from 1943 to 1948 while the results of both processes were sent to the Congregation for Rites who validated the aforementioned processes on 4 November 1951.
-The antepreparatory committee assigned to investigate the cause approved it on 11 October 1966 as did the officials and consultants of the Congregation for the Causes of Saints on 24 January 1978; the C.C.S. alone gave their positive verdict as well on 25 April 1978.
-On 1 December 1978 he became titled as Venerable after Pope John Paul II confirmed that the late priest had lived a life of heroic virtue.
+An apostolic process was held from 1943 to 1948 while the results of both processes were sent to the Congregation for Rites who validated the aforementioned processes on 4 November 1951.
+The antepreparatory committee assigned to investigate the cause approved it on 11 October 1966 as did the officials and consultants of the Congregation for the Causes of Saints on 24 January 1978; the Congregation alone gave their positive verdict as well on 25 April 1978.
+On 1 December 1978 he became titled as venerable after Pope John Paul II confirmed that Czartoryski had lived a life of heroic virtue.